Countries using DAB/DMB: Latvia

+On December 29, 2022, the NEPLP made a decision to approve the National Strategy for the Development of the Electronic Media Sector for 2023–2027.
+According to the adopted strategy, the introduction of DAB/DAB+ in Latvia is considered as economically and technically inexpedient.

 Malaysia

 Since the launch of its first pilot DAB+ trials in late 2009 in the capital city of Kuala Lumpur, there is no decision yet on the time line for the implementation of digital radio and broadcasting services in Malaysia.
 The sole DAB+ equipment (from head-end to transmitter) are owned and operated by the public broadcaster, Radio TV Malaysia (RTM).

 In February 2013, RTM invited local agencies such as the Malaysian Communications and Multimedia Commission (MCMC), various members of the local radio industry and Telecoms Malaysia to a joint field trial study.
 Some elements of the field trials included identifying minimum reception figures for in building reception loss, minimum figures for acceptable mobile reception and speed tests.

 Considering the conservative power of the trial DAB+ transmitter of 1 kW, the results of the field trial looks promising and are in line with figures already established by the ITU and in broadcasting agencies in Australia.

 15 FM radio programs are available on the DAB+ platform, nine from RTM and six from the commercial radio stations.

 Efforts are underway to study/familiarise staff with other aspects of the DAB+ system such as adding Slideshow (SLS) and text (DL) in order to maximize the full potential of DAB+.
 Therefore, Malaysia is still gaining familiarity, experience and confidence with DAB+ technology.